AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 ## Documentation Plan

-We will add a README with information on how provers can participate in the SPRTN.
+We will add a README with information on how provers can participate in the Spartan.

 We will also add a README with information on how to run the network locally.